nrwl/nx/docs/web/fundamentals/use-modern-tools.md

 You can run:

-- `ng e2e frontend-e2e` to run e2e tests
+- `nx e2e frontend-e2e` to run e2e tests
-- `ng e2e frontend-e2e --watch` to run e2e tests in the watch mode
+- `nx e2e frontend-e2e --watch` to run e2e tests in the watch mode
-- `ng e2e frontend-e2e --headless` to run e2e tests in the headless mode (used in CI)
+- `nx e2e frontend-e2e --headless` to run e2e tests in the headless mode (used in CI)

 Read more about Cypress at [cypress.io](https://cypress.io).